CreadDiscans/ServiceDesigner/TUTORIAL.md

 > ![React Native](./asset/img/reactNative.gif)
 > Before using **React Native** element, set the screen as mobile by clicking one of the buttons from the bottom.
 > You can set the screen _to Portrait_ or _to Landscape_ easily through these buttons.
-> Just click the button which version that you want to test UI .
+> Just click the button which version that you want to work with UI .
 > Then right-click and add element and input the name of compomnent what you need.
-It's really simple.
 > You must input the name in this function also.

 ### RN Elements
 > ![RN Elements](./asset/img/reactNativeElements.gif)
-> 1. If you want to implement and check any detail of project's UI, set the screen as mobile.
+> 1. If you want to work with your project's UI without missing any details, set the screen as mobile, just like [React Native](#react-native).
-> 1. After that, right-click and add element just like adding other element.
+> 1. After that, right-click and add React Native element.
 > 1. Set the property if it is necessary.

 - [React Native Elements](https://react-native-training.github.io/react-native-elements/) : React Native UI Toolkit

 ### Delete
 > You can delete elements in this tab.
 If you input wrong name, just right-click, delete it and add new one!
->> If you deleted some element and saved your file already, you can't work with that element anymore.
+>> * If you deleted some element and saved your file already, you have to add same element if you need it.
->> So please be careful when you delete element.
+>> * So please be careful when you delete element.

 # Editor
 **Editor** tab is for managing properties.

 ## Properties
 > ![Properties](./asset/img/properties.gif)
-> When you add an element at your component, **two** derfault properties also created automatically : _name_, _style_.
+> When you add an element at your component, **two** default properties added automatically : _name_, _style_.
 > * _name_
 >> You can check the name of element in **Elements** tab as you set.
->> You will use _name_ to call the element when you extended design component to your project's component.
+>> You will use _name_ to call the element when you extend design component to your project.
 > * _style_
 >> You can set style of each element in this tab.
 Just fill out as object format.
 >> And also, you can set style per _if condition's result value_ : _true_ or _false_ in here.
+> As you can see, properties work for setting UI not only at the **_ServiceDesigner_** but also at your project.

 > ![PropertiesFunction](./asset/img/propertiesFunction.gif)
-> If you want to add or delete property, just right-click and select what you want to do.
+> If you want to add or delete properties, just right-click and select what you want to do.
 > ### 1. _Add Property_
->> When you clicked _Add Property_, you have to fill out _Property Detail_, at least the _key_.
+>> * When you clicked _Add Property_, you have to fill out _Property Detail_, at least the _key_.
->> After filling out key and the other values, please click the _save button_.
+>> * After filling out key and the other values, please click the _save button_.
->> If you don't click it, there won't be new property.
+>> * If you don't click it, there won't be new property.
 So please remember to click this button.
->> And be careful!
-If you added properties that element doesn't have, nothing will happen although added property.
+>> * And be careful!
+If you added properties that element doesn't have, nothing will happen.
->> Just like, add text property and set the value in View element.
+>> * Just like, add text property and set the value in View element.
 > ### 2. _Delete Property_
 >> If you want to delete property, just click _Delete Property_.